 Sometimes for data visualization, you may need to use an Excel chart.
 But when you hide your data, your chart may disappear.
-So, if you find the solutions of why an Excel chart disappears when data is hidden.
+So, if you find the solutions to why an Excel chart disappears when data is hidden.
 Then you have come to the right place.

 Here, I will describe 3 suitable solutions to why an Excel chart disappears when data is hidden.
 In addition, for your better understanding, I’m going to use a sample dataset.
 Which contains 3 columns.
 They are Product, Sales, and Profit.
 The dataset along with the chart is given below.

-Here, you can see that when I have hidden rows 5 to 9 then the Excel chart disappears.
+Here, you can see that when I have hidden rows 5 to 9.
+Then the Excel chart disappears.
 Now, I will show the solutions to not disappear from your chart even if you hide the data.

 1. Using Chart Tools to Show Chart When Data Is Hidden